Text matching via Originality report

 - Are there any inconsistencies in writing style or 'voice'?

-What do I do if I suspect plagiarism?
+What to do if you suspect plagiarism?

 Any decisions about plagiarism should follow normal protocols.